TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     - NTLK (use pip) (used for POS tagging)
     - deep-translator (use pip) (used for translation)
     - QT and pyqt (use pip) (used for GUI)
+    - Pyinstaller for making .exe
+        ==> Use this command:
+        pyinstaller.exe --onefile --add-data="full_corpus.xml:." --add-data="resources.qrc:." --add-data="corpus_gui.ui:." --add-data="Images:Images" --icon="Images/uk_icon.ico" corpus_explorer.py

-    Otherwise, just running the CORPSE_Explorer.exe should work with no added software (full_corpus.xml is still needed)
+    Otherwise, just running the CORPSE_Explorer.exe should work with no added software.
+        (full_corpus.xml, reasource.qrc, and corpus_gui.ui need to be in the same directory to work)

 ### Limitations
     Known Bugs: